watermint/toolbox/docs/commands/dropbox-team-teamfolder-batch-replication.md

 # dropbox team teamfolder batch replication

-Batch replication of team folders (Irreversible operation)
+Replicate multiple team folders to another team account in batch for migration or backup (Irreversible operation)

+Creates copies of multiple team folders with their complete structures and permissions.
+Useful for creating backups, setting up parallel environments, or preparing for migrations.
+Consider storage implications before large replications.

 # Security